 The small beach is lapped by a shallow bay, but it’s also possible to spread out on the rock’s slopes, perch atop the highest formations, or seek out shade in one of the curvy crags.

 A deep channel of water invites swimmers to take a dip, and snorkellers and divers can also keep busy.
-There’s a series of underwater caves as well as a shipwreck (the ruins of a tanker which crashed into the rocks during a storm in 2003) to discover.
+There’s a series of underwater caves as well as a shipwreck (the ruins of a tanker that crashed into the rocks during a storm in 2003) to discover.

 Those on a luxury yacht charter in the area may even spot brave beach-goers jumping off the cliffs on the left-hand side of the beach.
 Plus, there’s an abandoned warren of mining caves to explore.
 And on days with low wind, it’s a great place to discover by kayak.